spcanelon/TidyTuesdayAltText/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of `TidyTuesdayAltText` is to provide insight into the alternative (alt) text accompanying the data visualizations shared on Twitter as part of the TidyTuesday social project[1].
+The goal of the `TidyTuesdayAltText` R data package is to provide insight into the alternative (alt) text accompanying the data visualizations shared on Twitter as part of the TidyTuesday social project.[^1]

 ## Navigation